 Check online to see if your medication has a savings card—Medicare and Medicaid do not apply, however.
 If so, be sure to register or activate your card and provide it to the pharmacist BEFORE they run the medication through your insurance.

 The massive problem with these programs is that very few of us actually qualify for them.
-If you make more than around $36,000 a year but you don’t have insurance, they aren’t going to help you pay for the $600/month insulin prescriptions you need in order to survive, or the $300 test-strips prescriptions.
-These programs really highlight the severe issue with our healthcare system today and the out-of-pocket costs of lifesaving medications.
+If you make more than around $36,000 a year but you don’t have insurance, they aren’t going to help you pay for the $600/month insulin prescriptions you need in order to survive, or the $300 test-strips prescription.
+These programs really highlight the severe issue with our health care system today and the out-of-pocket costs of lifesaving medications.

 Most programs require that your household income is below 250% or 300% of the national poverty level.
 You can use this easy calculator from NeedyMeds to determine your income in relation to the national poverty level.